coveo/plasma/packages/vapor/README.md

    > OSX El Capitan users might run into permissions issues on `gem install` run `sudo gem install -n /usr/local/bin` instead.

 2. From the project root directory, run `jekyll serve` in the command line.
-3. Open `http://localhost:4000/styleguide/` in your browser, and voilà!
+3. Open `http://localhost:4000/styleguide/` in your browser, and voila!

 ### Test locally without publishing
 To easily test the result locally without publishing a new package at each build: